The Secrets Surrounding Chatfield Hollow State Park

 • Save

-Chatfield Hollow State Park, with water wheels and trails that lead to old water mill ruins, is a must visit Connecticut state park.
+Chatfield Hollow State Park in Connecticut, with water wheels and trails that lead to old mill ruins, is a must visit Connecticut state park.
 Plus like so many things in New England, it offers something for all ages.

 Before even starting the car to drive to Chatfield Hollow State Park, we were knee-deep in a mystery.